csinva/csinva.github.io/_notes/ai/ml.md

 - c = argmax log$P(c)$ + $\sum_i log P(X_i|c)$
 \end{itemize}

-## Instance-Based=lazy learner (ex.
+## Instance-Based (ex.
 K nearest neighbors)
+- also called lazy learners
 - makes Voronoi diagrams
+- can take majority vote of neighbors or weight them by distance
 - distance can be Euclidean, cosine, or other
-- can take majority vote of neighbors or weight them by distance
-- attributes may have to be scaled so that large-valued features don't dominate
+	- should scale attributes so large-valued features don't dominate
+	- *Mahalanobois* distance metric takes into account covariance between neighbors
+	- in higher dimensions, distances tend to be much farther, worse extrapolation
+	- sometimes need to use *invariant metrics*
+		- ex. rotate digits to find the most similar angle before computing pixel difference
+			- could just augment data, but can be infeasible
+		- computationally costly so we can approximate the curve these rotations make in pixel space with the *invariant tangent line*
+			- stores this line for each point and then find distance as the distance between these lines
+- finding NN with *k-d* (k-dimensional) tree
+	- balanced binary tree over data with arbitrary dimensions
+	- each level splits in one dimension
+	- might have to search both branches of tree if close to split
+- finding NN with *locality-sensitive hashing*
+	- approximate
+	- make multiple hash tables
+		- each uses random subset of bit-string dimensions to project onto a line
+		- union candidate points from all hash tables and actually check their distances
+- comparisons
+	- error rate of 1 NN is never more than twice that of Bayes error

 # Feature Selection
 ## Filtering